department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-11-Registration Reasons Tree Test/research-plan.md

 ### Hypothesis
 - Hypothesis that for the appointment registration scenarios - like a C&P or toxic exposure exam - Veteran's will navigate to the disability claims or locations hubs in the tree test.
 - Hypothesis that for service connected care, Veteran's will navigate to the health care hub and the apply for benefits node.
-- We hypotheis that their expectation is getting the most the can due to their disability rating and that they are applying for the most they are eligible for.
+- We hypothesise that their expectation is getting the most the can due to their disability rating and that they are applying for the most they are eligible for.
+- We hypothesise that Veterans who do are eligible to register for NSC reasons, expect to sign up from a variety of locations on the site specific to the care they are seeking.

 ## Methodology

 - Tree tests - appropriate for evaluative research
 - Unmoderated

 ### Location
 - Unmoderated